rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 logrotate.conf.
 This is because the commands in logrotate.conf act as defaults for log rotation.
 You can specify different settings for any application where you want to override the defaults.
-For example, if you run a busy web server, you may want to include a &ldquo;daily&rdquo; command in apache&rsquo;s config block so apache&rsquo;s logs will rotate daily instead of the default weekly rotation.
+For example, if you run a busy web server, you may want to include a "daily" command in apache&rsquo;s config block so apache&rsquo;s logs will rotate daily instead of the default weekly rotation.